 (b) a debt which the debtor has no reasonable prospect of being able to pay when it falls due.

-(2) In a case in which the petition contains such a statement as is required by section 270,
+(2) In a case in which the petition contains such a statement as is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.